Hamatti/ptcgo-card-viewer-extension/readme.md

 Hover over a Pokemon TCG card ID to see the card image – anywhere in the web

+## Install & Usage

+Install it from the [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/pokemon-tcg-card-viewer/).

+To use it on a website, click the extension icon.

 ## How it works?

 By clicking the extension icon, the script searches for Pokemon TCG Online codes (for example: ASR 65) and adds a `<span>` wrapper around them.
 Once the user either hovers over the `span` or focuses on it with keyboard, an API call is made to [pokemontcg.io API](https://pokemontcg.io/) to get the image URL for that card.
 That is then injected into the DOM.